HOUSE TIGER PRODUCTIONS:

-Mariah was a Development Producer on Andrew Berends’ film about war in Sudan's Nuba Mountains, MADINA’S DREAM (2015) (SXSW Premiere, Telluride Mountainfilm, Sebastapol Documentary Film Festival).
+She was a Development Producer on Andrew Berends’ film about war in Sudan's Nuba Mountains, MADINA’S DREAM (2015) (SXSW Premiere, Telluride Mountainfilm, Sebastapol Documentary Film Festival).
 She worked as a Field Producer on MARY JANES: THE WOMEN OF WEED (2017) (Mill Valley Film Festival, Woodstock Film Festival, Wild & Scenic Film Festival).
 She was a Co-Producer on END OF THE LINE (DOC NYC 2021), a documentary about the New York City subway system, a Line Producer for the Age of Union documentary CAUGHT (Wildscreen 2022) about the dolphin bycatch crisis in France, and a Festival Producer for FOOD AND COUNTRY (Sundance 2023).

 2008 - The Smithsonian - 3 exhibit videos for National History Museum's Written In Bone exhibit about forensic anthropology